1989–90 in English football: Diary of the season

 28 May 1990 – Swindon Town win the Second Division playoff final by beating Sunderland 1–0, but their place in the First Division remains in doubt over the alleged tax scandal, over which Colin Calderwood has now been cleared but Lou Macari, Brian Hillier and Vince Farrar have been charged.

 31 May 1990 – Aston Villa chairman Doug Ellis gives the Football Association permission to interview manager Graham Taylor for the England manager's job.
 Other names linked to the vacancy included Howard Wilkinson of Leeds United, Terry Venables of Tottenham Hotspur, Howard Kendall of Manchester City and the surprise candidate Joe Royle of Oldham Athletic, who has yet to manage in the top division.

-1 June 1990 – The Football League votes to revert to a 22–club First Division for the 1991–92 season, while the Fourth Division will have 23 clubs in 1991–92 and 24 clubs in 1992–93, with no relegation to the Football Conference for the next two seasons.

 2 June 1990 – England struggle to a 1–1 draw against Tunisia in Tunis in their final World Cup warm–up match.

 5 June 1990 – Leeds United prepare for their First Division comeback with a £1million move for Gary McAllister of Leicester City.
 Three England fans receive 20–day prison sentences imposed by a court in Sardinia after being found guilty of theft and criminal damage.

 6 June 1990 – Manchester United pay Oldham Athletic £625,000 for Irish full–back Denis Irwin.

 7 June 1990 – Swindon Town are found guilty on 34 charges of financial irregularities at a Football League hearing.
 They are relegated to the Third Division as a punishment.
 Wimbledon pay Maidstone United £300,000 for defender Warren Barton.

 11 June 1990 – England open their World Cup campaign with a 1–1 draw against Republic of Ireland.

 12 June 1990 – Nottingham Forest sign midfielder Roy Keane (19 in August) from Irish club Cobh Ramblers for £10,000.

 14 June 1990 – Leeds United prepare for their return to the First Division by signing Arsenal goalkeeper John Lukic for £1 million.

 16 June 1990 – England draw 0–0 with the Netherlands in their second World Cup group game, leaving them needing to win the final group game against Egypt in five days to reach the Second Round.

 21 June 1990 – England clinch qualification for the World Cup Second Round by beating Egypt 1–0 in their final group game.

 26 June 1990 – England reach the quarter–finals of the World Cup with a second round 1–0 victory over Belgium.

 29 June 1990 – Liverpool complete the permanent transfer of Israeli striker Ronnie Rosenthal from Standard Liège for £1 million.

-1 July 1990 – England beat Cameroon 3–2 in the World Cup quarter finals, securing qualification to the semi–finals for the first time since the 1966 tournament.